 The register is available in the following formats:

 As a minimum, we will update the register annually.

-Links are provided in the register to those sites that have secured planning permission (or were refused/withdrawn/dismissed at appeal and where it is considered there is scope for an amended scheme to come forward to deliver a net increase in dwellings and which meet the dwelling number or site size criteria).
+Links are provided in the register to those sites that have secured planning permission (or were refused/withdrawn/dismissed at appeal and where it is considered there is scope for an amended scheme to come forward to deliver a net increase in dwellings and which meet the minimum dwelling number or site size criteria).